 This is not a drill: The hit show that instigated America’s love for redecorating shows and was a television mainstay in the early 2000s is officially coming back—and it's going to feature a lot of familiar faces.
-TLC is not only re-launching the beloved show Trading Spaces after a 10-year hiatus: Our favorite designers are back to join the gig, too.
+TLC is not only re-launching the beloved show Trading Spaces after a 10-year hiatus, but our favorite designers are back to join the gig, too.

-It was confirmed earlier this week that now famous carpenters, Ty Pennington and Carter Oosterhouse, will be returning—along with some assistance from several of the original designers.
-Decorators Doug Wilson, Genevieve Gorder, Hildi Santo-Tomas, Vern Yip, Frank Bielic, and Laurie Smith have all also signed on to participate in some way.
+Now-famous carpenters Ty Pennington and Carter Oosterhouse will also be returning—along with some assistance from several of the original designers.
+Decorators Doug Wilson, Genevieve Gorder, Hildi Santo-Tomas, Vern Yip, Frank Bielic, and Laurie Smith have all signed on to participate in some way.

-And as excited as we are to welcome back our favorites, the new Trading Spaces reboot will be introducing some fresh faces into the fold as well.
-HGTV fans are sure to recognize a few of the new editions—Sabrina Soto, John Gidding, and Kahi Lee—who all have experience in the television and design worlds, in addition to already having appeared on several home improvement shows.
+And as excited as we are to welcome back our favorites, the new Trading Spaces reboot will be introducing some fresh faces to the fold as well.
+HGTV fans are sure to recognize a few of the new additions—Sabrina Soto, John Gidding, and Kahi Lee—who all have experience in the television and design worlds, in addition to already having appeared on several home improvement shows.

-Former MMA fighter and stuntman Brett Tutor will also be joining the cast as another carpenter, along with former America's Next Top Model contestant Joanie Sprague.
+Former MMA fighter, stuntman, and everyone’s new crush Brett Tutor will also be joining the cast as another carpenter, along with former America's Next Top Model contestant Joanie Sprague.

 This updated cast makes for a fun mix of personalities, and we couldn't be more excited to relive the nostalgia of the early 2000s.
-In the meantime, we’ll be watching clips of the old show on TLC’s website.
+Turns out, the team is just as excited as we are.

 See more TV news:

 An Insiders Look at HBO’s Highly Anticipated New Show